Upgrade of Super-Kamiokande with Gadolinium: INTRODUCTION

 \section{INTRODUCTION}

-Light water Cherenkov [WC] detectors such as Kamiokande, IMB, and Super-Kamiokande [Super-K, SK], have been utilized for many years to search for nucleon decays and to study neutrino properties, interactions, and sources.
+Light water Cherenkov [WC] detectors such as Kamiokande, IMB, and Super-Kamiokande [SK; also known as Super-K], have been utilized for many years to search for nucleon decays and to study neutrino properties, interactions, and sources.
 Water -- which serves as both a target/source for particle interactions/nucleon decays and as an active medium to convert the subsequent passage of energetic charged particles into Cherenkov light -- is readily available and inexpensive, and can be made very transparent for efficient transmission of light.
 This light can then be collected by an encircling array of photomultiplier tubes [PMTs], which continuously observe the enclosed water volume for flashes of light.

 While many important measurements have been made with these WC detectors, a major drawback has been their very inefficient response to the presence of thermal neutrons.
 Now, an affordable and effective technique has been developed and put into practice at Super-Kamiokande to overcome this situation via the addition to water of an optically transparent, low background, low reactivity solute with a large neutron cross section and energetic gamma daughters: gadolinium sulfate octahydrate (\GdSOw).
-This is illustrated in Figure~\ref{fig:SKGd-image}.
+See Figure~\ref{fig:SKGd-image}.

 As discussed in Section 2, naturally occurring gadolinium [Gd] has the highest thermal neutron capture cross section of any stable element, with no need for isotopic enrichment, while Gd's efficient tagging of thermal neutrons enhances a variety of physics topics.